 In 2003, Forest Protection Limited requested copies of Aircraft History Cards on seven former U.S. Navy Avenger aircraft currently in the FPL fleet from the National Air and Space Museum of the Smithsonian Institution.
 Some of the cards were poorly microfilmed, and are presented below as received.

 Royal Canadian Navy.
 Avenger AS 3.
 BOC: Oct.
 5, 1950.
 SOC: April 22, 1958.
 Flew as #327 for Squadron VU 33.

 Donald A. Goodman, Missoula, MT – #63 N7157C 1963–1976.
-On 14 August 1967, was involved in an incident, summarized NTSB narrative from report number SEA68D0107: There were no fatalities.
+On 14 August 1967, was involved in an incident, summarized in the NTSB Report.
+There were no fatalities.
 Incident occurred at 16:34 hours.
 The damage was substantial.
 Incident occurred at the Coeur D Alene Airport, Coeur D’Alene, ID.
 The gear retracted during the landing rollout.

 The story of Don Goodman is told on the U.S. Mountain States page, under Montana.
 Rick Leavell of Seattle, Washington, writes on Martin Simpson’s Douglas A/B-26 Invader page (HERE): He apparently flew a “TBM A22 (ACE DOUBLE DUCE).”

 Aerial spray program – NB